-Using The Perryman Group's more comprehensive measure, the total cost of cancer to the Texas economy is estimated to be more than \$115.6 billion in output losses per annum and more than 1.1 million lost jobs. annual spending, \$115.6 billion in output losses per annum, and 1,125,833 lost jobs from cancer treatment, morbidity, and mortality and the associated spillover effects.
-These amounts represent a slight increase over last year's estimated total cost of \$224.1 billion in spending, \$110.5 billion in output, and 1,094,965 jobs.
-These totals represent approximately 6.37% of the total output of the Texas economy, 6.29% of earnings, and 8.85% of employment.
+Using The Perryman Group's more comprehensive measure, the total cost of cancer to the Texas economy is estimated to be almost \$251.5 billion in reduced annual spending, \$124.0 billion in output losses per annum, and 1,187,102 lost jobs from cancer treatment, morbidity, and mortality and the associated spillover effects.
+These amounts represent a slight increase over last year's estimated total cost of \$234.5 billion in spending, \$115.6 billion in output, and 1,125,833 jobs.
+These totals represent approximately 7.05% of the total output of the Texas economy, 6.49% of earnings, and 9.31% of employment.